-Figure 1 illustrates just one possible source of individual-level heterogeneity that generates an exogenously given distribution of premiums that agents face when deciding whether to become IB clients.
-The IB, in turn, has only one scalar-valued decision to make (z) that, for values of z greater than 1, imposes premiums on all agents in the model.
-Notice that if the IB chooses the boundary of $\Omega_S$ to intersect $\Omega$ at one or more points, this would imply a zero IB premium for an agent located at that point and would correspond to the IB choosing to locate strictly within the unit interval of the Hotelling linear city.
-One other point regarding the wide range of interpretations possible for the distance |z - x| is that, while Figure 1 depicts a continuum of savers, depositors or investors who, all else equal, prefer to maximize expected return along every fixed-risk vertical line, distance in our model could just as well apply to borrowers who face a distribution of premium borrowing costs over non-IB credit products.
 The model assumes that agents receive no direct utility from using IB financing beyond that of the outside non-IB financing option which, as mentioned before, is normalized to zero.
 If intrinsic utility from being an IB client is included in the model, the qualitative results continue to hold, as an extension presented in a later section demonstrates.
 By abstracting from the multiplicity of motives among pious IB clients in the real world, this assumption of zero intrinsic utility derived from IB-client status focuses attention on the signaling mechanism and shows the economically interesting case of IB clients who rationally choose to pay a premium to shift others' beliefs about their piety.
-Agents whose initial positions are farther away from the IB are endowed with the possibility (or curse) of publically incurring a greater cost of signaling piety that generates a more persuasive signal (i.e., a signal that shifts others' beliefs about their piety.
-Is a signal
+Agents whose initial positions are farther away from the IB are endowed with the possibility (or curse) of publically incurring a greater cost of signaling piety that generates a more persuasive signal (i.e., a signal that shifts others' beliefs about their piety closer to 1).

-An agent's true but unobservable piety type $\omega$ is assumed to be binary: either high $(\omega = H)$ or low $(\omega = L)$ , H > L. An agent's piety type is private information that other agents, including the IB and its Sharia board, do not know and can never observe directly.
+An agent's true but unobservable piety type $\omega$ is assumed to be binary: either high ( $\omega = H$ ) or low ( $\omega = L$ ), H > L. An agent's piety type is private information that other agents, including the IB and its Sharia board, do not know and can never observe directly.
 What is common knowledge, however, is that the proportion of pious agents in the whole population is $\mu \in (0, 1)$ .
 It is also assumed that each agent's initial location (x) is known to all agents in the model.